-The good: vegetables, fruits, beans, whole grains
+The goods: vegetables, fruits, beans, whole grains

-The bad: cookies, cakes, candy bars and all high sugar options are very easy to breakdown but cause a spike in blood sugar resulting in a crash and low mood.
+The bad: cookies, cakes, candy bars, and all high sugar options are very easy to break down but cause a spike in blood sugar resulting in a crash and low mood.

-In order to remain healthy, the brain needs other nutrients such as omega-3s, antioxidants, vitamins and minerals.
+In order to remain healthy, the brain needs other nutrients such as omega-3s, antioxidants, vitamins, and minerals.

 Specific fats are a key component in the structure of cell membranes and play an important role in neuron development and function.

 For example, omega-3 fatty acids help build and regenerate brain cells, and antioxidants minimise cellular stress and inflammation, which are associated with brain aging and neurodegenerative disorders.

 Omega-3 fatty acids EPA and DHA are vital for normal brain function and development throughout all stages of life.
 Found in fatty fish (salmon, tuna, sardines, mackerel) they improve memory and mood.
 They can also be found in soybeans, flaxseed, nuts, and other seeds.
 Low levels of omega-3s may accelerate brain aging and brain function deficits.

 For those who fall short of their recommended fish intake, fish oil supplements may be a convenient alternative.